-- An adult at risk may tell you. - Someone else may tell you of their concerns or something that causes you concern. - An adult may show some signs of physical injury for which there does not appear to be a satisfactory or credible explanation. - A person's demeanour/behaviour may lead you to suspect abuse or neglect. - The behaviour of a person close to the adult at risk makes you feel uncomfortable (this may include another staff member, peer or family member). - Through general good neighbourliness and social guardianship.
-Being alert to potential abuse plays a major role in ensuring that vulnerable adults are safeguarded, and it is important that all concerns about possible abuse are reported.
+- A vulnerable adult may tell you. - Someone else may tell you of their concerns or something that causes you concern. - A vulnerable adult may show some signs of physical injury for which there does not appear to be a satisfactory or credible explanation. - A vulnerable adult's demeanour/behaviour may lead you to suspect abuse or neglect. - The behaviour of a person close to the vulnerable adult makes you feel uncomfortable (this may include another staff member, peer or family member). - Through general good neighbourliness and social guardianship.
+Being alert to potential abuse plays a major role in ensuring that vulnerable adults are safeguarded and it is important that all concerns about possible abuse are reported.

-3.2 What if an adult at risk discloses abuse?
+3.2 What if a vulnerable adult discloses abuse?

-In cases where an adult discloses abuse to a staff member they should react appropriately, according to the following guidelines:
+In cases where a vulnerable adult discloses abuse to a staff member they should react appropriately, according to the following guidelines: